robaho/go-concurrency-test/readme.md

 The Go performance numbers as compared to Java show that there is a lot of room for improvement in the available Go structures for concurrent applications.
 The Go "use channels" is only suitable when the handling performs a significant amount of work, and/or simplicity of code (as it is single-threaded, and the use of locks has other issues).
-The sync.Map should be nearly identically to the 'unshared map' for reads (as it is for Java, especially the Get vs. MultiGet), but it is 2x slower - this is a indicator of a poor implementation, poor compiler optimizations, or that the underlying native operations used (CAS, etc.) need to be examined.
+The sync.Map should be nearly identical to the 'unshared map' for reads (as it is for Java, especially the Get vs. MultiGet), but it is 2x slower - this is a indicator of a poor implementation, poor compiler optimizations, or that the underlying native operations used (CAS, etc.) need to be examined.